agartman/punainentupa-2018-netlify-cms/src/pages/section-fi/1-hero.md

 sectionType: hero
 theme: white
 alignment: left
-language: en
+language: fi
 ---
 ![A logo that looks like the silhoutette of a red house roof](/img/punainentupalogo.svg)

-# Hi, I'm Atte
+# Moi, Mun nimi on Atte Gartman

-# Freelancer full stack web -developer
+# Full stack web -kehittäjä